-This is a temporary, one-year appointment with the possibility of renewal.
+This is a one-year appointment with the possibility of renewal.

 Requirements: A Ph.D. in some area of atmospheric physics and chemistry, and significant experience in three-dimensional atmospheric chemical transport modeling.
 Experience using these models together with observations to optimally estimate trace gas sources and sinks (i.e., inverse modeling) is desirable.

-Application Instructions: In addition to applying online via the MIT website, qualified scientists are also asked to send electronically a CV, a brief statement of research interests, and three letters of recommendation to: e-mail: email@example.com.
-All materials must be received by January 31, 2020.
+Application Instructions: In addition to applying online via the MIT Jobs website (job 18281), qualified scientists are also asked to send electronically a CV, a brief statement of research interests, and three letters of recommendation to: e-mail: email@example.com.

 Assistant Professorship in Climate-related Sciences